 Haley here from If You Give a Blonde a Kitchen.
 Today I’m sharing my favorite recipe for apple crisp.
 It’s a classic fall dessert and is the perfect use for all the apples in season!

 What I truly love about apple crisp though is that it is very difficult to mess up.
-Think of the recipe as two parts—the apple filling and the oat crumble topping.
+Think of the recipe as two parts—the filling and the crisp topping.
 All you have to do is make those two parts, put it in a dish and bake!